Ebazhanov/linkedin-skill-assessments-quizzes/mysql/mysql-quiz.md

 #### Q36.
 What is the requirement for using a subquery in the SELECT clause?
 - [ ] the subquery must use an aggregate function.
 - [ ] the subquery must refer to the same table as the main query.
-- [ ] the subquery must return a single value.
+- [x] the subquery must return a single value.
 - [ ] the subquery must return at least one value.

 #### Q37.
 Each time MySQL is upgraded, it is best to execute mysql_upgrade, which looks for incompatibilities with the upgraded MySQL server.
 What does this command do, upon finding a table with a possible incompatibility?
-- [?] it performs a table check and, if problems are found, attempts a table repair.
+- [x] it performs a table check and, if problems are found, attempts a table repair.
 - [ ] it stops and notifies the server administrator that the upgrade cannot complete until the incompatibility issue are resolved.
 - [ ] it provides a full report of the table specifications and the incompatibilities to the server administrator.
 - [ ] it performs a table check and, if problems are found, displays the information for the server administrator to take action.